prevwong/reka.js/docs/concepts/state.md

 ## Component

-A Component designed by an end-user that's stored in `Program` is called a `CompositeComponent`.
+A Component designed by an end-user that's stored in `Program` is called a `RekaComponent`.

 Here's an example of a simple Button component stored in the state: